Let's review the specs of the. Read on as we fill you in on everything we know about best-of-both-worlds extruder.

 Deceptively weighing in at only 27 grams, the Nimble is a heavyweight when it comes to faster printing, ease of swapping out filament and improved extrusion control, according to Zesty.

 Though we haven’t had a chance to get our hands on this mini, but mighty extruder yet, we’ve inspected its specs to see whether it’s worth your money.
 Read on to see what we think.

 This nifty little lever is the secret to making the filament so easy to load and remove.
 When the lever is open, you have a clear view of the filament all the way down to the hotend.
 This also lets you get a feel for the extrusion and is easier to clean.

 Just be aware that it does wear out and isn’t covered by the warranty (but you can buy new ones from Zesty).

 Are you a lefty?
 A righty?
 That’s alrighty!
-The Nimble was designed to be easy to put together for both right-handed and left-handed people.
+The Nimble was designed to be easy to put together — no matter what printer setup you have.

 Pressurized air coming from two holes pushes any bits of crud out without having to crack open the Nimble and remove them manually.

 This tiny but tough hob, a gear with little teeth that pulls the filament into the extruder, combined with the breech, should make the sky the limit in terms of filaments the Nimble can handle, says Zesty.